RyanSpitzmiller/Project-Civic/design-doc.md

 ## 5. Before/After Data Log

-*Fill in once the car is in hand.
-This is your proof-of-work section.*

 | Metric | Stock/Baseline | After Mod | Date Measured | Notes |
 |---|---|---|---|---|
 | 0-60 mph | | | | |